-Experts recommend that students meet with their college academic advisor at least once a semester.
-It is not limited to this however.
-You may meet with your college academic advisor or email them as often as you like, whenever you think you need their help or guidance.
+Experts recommend that students meet with their college academic advisors at least once a semester.
+However, you may meet with your college academic advisor or email them as often as you like.
+Contact them whenever you think you need their help or guidance.

 Advisors can help you decide if you want to minor in something, and what the requirements are.
-They can ensure you’re on track for graduation, or give you special permissions to take certain classes.
+They can ensure you’re odds of graduating in four years is on track, or give you special permissions to take certain classes.

 Go In Prepared

-Before heading off to a meeting with your academic advisor, you should compile a list of questions to ask so you can get the help you need to accomplish your academic goals.
+Before meeting with your academic advisor, compile a list of questions to ask so you can get the help you need to accomplish your academic goals.
 Studies show that students who schedule regular advising meetings and implement the advice given to them show remarkable academic progress.
 Not only do their grades improve but they have better clarity regarding their educational and career goals.